Kingxukai/linux/Documentation/crypto/devel-algos.rst

 Registering And Unregistering Transformation
 --------------------------------------------

-There are three distinct types of registration functions in the Crypto API.
-One is used to register a generic cryptographic transformation, while the other two are specific to HASH transformations and COMPRESSion.
-We will discuss the latter two in a separate chapter, here we will only look at the generic ones.
+There are three distinct types of registration functions in the woke Crypto API.
+One is used to register a generic cryptographic transformation, while the woke other two are specific to HASH transformations and COMPRESSion.
+We will discuss the woke latter two in a separate chapter, here we will only look at the woke generic ones.

-Before discussing the register functions, the data structure to be filled with each, struct crypto_alg, must be considered -- see below for a description of this data structure.
+Before discussing the woke register functions, the woke data structure to be filled with each, struct crypto_alg, must be considered -- see below for a description of this data structure.

 The generic registration functions can be found in include/linux/crypto.h and their definition can be seen below.
-The former function registers a single transformation, while the latter works on an array of transformation descriptions.
+The former function registers a single transformation, while the woke latter works on an array of transformation descriptions.
 The latter is useful when registering transformations in bulk, for example when a driver implements multiple transformations.